kshiroma/udash-demos/README.md

 ## Todo

 A demo based on [TodoMVC](http://todomvc.com/).
-This is frontend-only project.
+This is a frontend-only project.

 ## Todo RPC

-A demo based on [TodoMVC](http://todomvc.com/) with server-side storage using the Udash RPC system.
+A demo based on [TodoMVC](http://todomvc.com/) with a server-side storage using the Udash RPC system.

 ## Udash REST with Bootstrap Components and Akka HTTP

 A demo presenting usage of the Udash REST module.
-It serves REST API with Akka http in the backend application and uses it through type safe Udash REST interface in the frontend.
+It serves REST API with Akka HTTP in the backend application and uses it through type-safe Udash REST interfaces in the frontend.
 This demo uses the Udash Bootstrap Components library.